 - Get scary good at self-service

 The pandemic reinforced customers’ desire to find answers to their questions using a wide range of self-service options.
 In fact, recent research found that 67% of customers prefer self-service over speaking to a company representative while 91% of customers report they would use an online knowledge base if it were available and tailored to their needs.

 Customers clearly are willing to find the answers they need themselves, a trend that will only increase.
 In fact, Gartner estimates that by 2030, a billion service tickets will be raised automatically via customer-owned bots.
-To handle this growing demand, your organization can turn to Artificial Intelligence (AI) solutions.
+To handle this growing demand, your organization can turn to Contact Center AI solutions.
 With the number of customer interactions automated through AI expected to grow to 40% by 2023, the time is now to plan to deploy AI to help customers solve problems in the short term and enhance customer experience in the long term.